cgraves09/UCF-Bootcamp-Assignments/Mod-10/README.md

 - ### spotify-this-song [song name]
 - ### concert-this [artist name]
 - ### movie-this [movie name]
+- ### do-what-it-says [leave this empty and text from random.txt file will fill the space.]

 ## Screen Shots of working CLI APP